-Add splash water, black bean sauce bring to a rolling boil, add fish and turn over once to coat with the sauce and simmer for 2 mins.
+Add splash water, and black bean sauce and bring to a rolling boil, add fish and turn over once to coat with the sauce and simmer for 2 mins.
 If the sauce is thin you can add a bit of cornstarch/arrowroot slurry to thicken it.

 Flavour with fish sauce and season with freshly ground black pepper.

 Serve with steamed rice and a chilli dip( optional)

 You could also make this at home and heat gently at work for lunch or microwave it.

 Jacket Potatoes…Easy to do and will fill you up…If you have an oven at work then in your break pop one in the oven it will then be ready and waiting at lunchtime all you need to do is add your topping and… take a portion of chilli, baked beans, cheese, coleslaw, sweetcorn, caramelised onions and mushrooms to work and there you are lunch on the go…What is your favourite topping?

 My favourite topping is chilli be it meat or vegetarian chilli or cheese and coleslaw if it isn’t too cold as that is more of a spring/summer topping for me…

 Soup is also very good...You make a batch at home and freeze it in portions it just needs reheating or take it to work in a thermos flask…

 Yesterday I made a lovely mushroom soup …a new recipe and it needs tweaking my little taste tester told me what I needed to do….lol

 It pleases me though because it means that he tastes the food and knows when it needs something else so that is good for a child.